Think Global School

-THINK Global School (TGS) is an independent high school that travels the world with students studying in ten countries, over the course of three years.
+THINK Global School (TGS) is an independent high school that travels the world with students studying in eight countries, over the course of two years.
 The school is a non-profit, co-educational, and non-denominational.
-Think Global School was founded by Harald and Joann McPike.
+THINK Global School was founded by Harald and Joann McPike.

-Students at Think Global School gain an education through the Changemaker Curriculum, engaging in place- and project-based learning relevant to the countries they travel to.
+Students at THINK Global School gain an education through the Changemaker Curriculum, engaging in place- and project-based learning relevant to the countries they travel to.

-Mission

-The school's mission is "to challenge learners through firsthand experiences of global travel, in order to become compassionate individuals who are curious and knowledgeable about the world and motivated to affect meaningful change.
-To guide us on our journey and help us achieve our goals, we follow a set of core values and promises gathered from nations around the world.."

 Non-profit status

 The school is a U.S.-registered 501(c)(3) non-profit entity and has earned the Guidestar Exchange Seal, an award given to non-profits demonstrating a commitment to transparency.

 Changemaker Curriculum

-Learning at Think Global School is centered around the school's internally developed Changemaker Curriculum, which educates students through a blend of place and project-based learning.
+Learning at THINK Global School is centered around the school's internally developed Changemaker Curriculum, which educates students through a blend of place and project-based learning.
 There are no formal classes at Think Global School, instead students participate in one multidisciplinary teacher-led module each term that draws heavily from social, environmental, historical, and cultural themes and create several personal projects of their own.
 For the teacher-led modules, students are either partnered up or work in groups to replicate what employees experience in the workforce.

 Each teacher-led module and student-driven project comprises multiple learning targets, which are tied to psychologist Benjamin Bloom's theory of mastery learning.
 Students increase in mastery rank as they progress through modules and projects and their skills improve as well.
 These ranks are novice, specialist, and master.

 Reporting at Think Global School is done quarterly at the end of each term.
 The school utilizes a narrative report to present a comprehensive picture of a student's time in country.
 Students evaluate their own learning outcomes as part of the narrative report as well as receiving feedback from their educators and advisors on their academic and social progress.